our fav Wine Shops in Portland, Oregon

 Portland's wine shop scene doesn't exist in a vacuum.
 The city sits at the northern edge of the Willamette Valley, one of the world's premier wine regions and the reason Oregon Pinot Noir has a global reputation.
 That proximity shapes everything — the shops carry incredible local inventory, the staff often have direct relationships with winemakers, and the culture around wine here is genuinely curious rather than performative.

-Whether you're a Portland local building a regular rotation or a visitor looking to take a piece of Oregon wine culture home, these three shops give you everything you need.
+Whether you're a Portland local building a regular rotation or a visitor looking to take a piece of Oregon wine culture home, these five shops and bars give you everything you need.

 Thank you!